 However, I could feel the shadows creeping in after a skeleton was found in an abandoned factory and developers wanted to move in immediately.
 It spoke of something sinister and I must admit that it was my pleasure to see this story through.

 Come the Shadows offers great balance - between good and evil, offering relaxation and suspense.
 Even when wanting to read the rest of the story right away, I was able to put it down when the hour grew late because of the way the author ended some of her chapters.

 It seemed Wendy L. Young wrote this book with the working person in mind.
 After all, it's good to read a page-turner - which this book definitely is - but it's not so great when the work day drags on and it's hard to focus due to lack of sleep.

 I definitely look forward to reading other books which Wendy L. Young publishes in the future.

-If you would like to learn more about Come the Shadows, please feel free to click the book cover which will take you to its page on Amazon.
+If you would like to learn more about Come the Shadows, please feel free to visit its page on Amazon.

 Norma Budden is an avid reader who enjoys sharing her thoughts about the stories she enjoys most right here at Budden Book Reviews.

 However, she is also a Canadian author who makes her home in Arctic Canada.
 To take a look at her books, please visit her web site at www.normasbooks.com.